Methodology

 The Three-Tier Framework

-Every part of your system does one of three things.
-Understanding which is the key to building automation that works.
+Every part of your system does one of three jobs.
+Knowing which job it owns is how you keep automation legible.

 Database